Blue Bell Knoll: Release and performance

 Blue Bell Knoll was released in September 1988 by 4AD and Capitol Records (in the United States), where it marked the first major record label release for the band in the United States market.
 The album peaked at number fifteen on the UK Albums Chart, and number one hundred and nine in the United States on the Billboard 200 albums chart.
 "Carolyn's Fingers" from the album reached number two on the US Alternative Airplay chart.
 In Japan, the song "Athol-Brose" was released as a single in 1990, accompanied with "Carolyn's Fingers" and "Iceblink Luck", following a feature in a Japanese television commercial.

 The release of the album marked the first time a 4AD release was released commercially in DAT format, with a limited-edition gatefold sleeve being made available for the vinyl release of the album.
 To further promote the release of the album, two promotional music videos were created to accompany the release of "Carolyn's Fingers" and "Cico Buff".
-Promotional-only 7-inch and 12-inch singles were pressed to promote the single "Carolyn's Fingers", featuring "Ella Megalast Burls Forever" and "A Kissed Out Red Floatboat" as B-sides.
+In the US, promotional-copies on 7-inch and 12-inch of "Carolyn's Fingers", featuring "Ella Megalast Burls Forever" and "A Kissed Out Red Floatboat" as B-sides were pressed for airplay.
 Upon the album's release, it was voted album of the week by Dutch radio broadcaster Omroepvereniging VARA.

 In 2014, the album was repressed on 180g vinyl using new high-definition masters.
 Blue Bell Knoll was ranked as the 89th best album of the 1980s in Pitchfork magazines "200 Best Albums of the 1980s" list.